: School of ManagementLocations:

-The School of Management is AACSB accredited and is nationally recognized for its success in developing future leaders of business.
+The School of Management (SOM) is AACSB accredited and nationally recognized for its success in developing future business leaders.
 The school offers bachelors, masters, and Ph.D. programs.

-Located in the Southern Tier region of upstate New York, Binghamton is 3 hours from New York City; nearby are Albany, Ithaca, Syracuse, the Finger Lakes, and the Catskill and Adirondack Mountains.
+Located in the Southern Tier region of upstate New York, Binghamton is three hours from New York City and Philadelphia; nearby are Albany, Ithaca, Syracuse, the Finger Lakes wine region, and the Catskill and Adirondack mountains.
 Binghamton is a low cost-of-living area of approximately 200,000 residents.
-The community offers a rich cultural life, professional sports, and outdoor recreational opportunities.
+The community offers a rich cultural life, professional sports, and many types of outdoor recreational opportunities.

 The State University of New York is an Equal Opportunity/Affirmative Action Employer.
 It is the policy of Binghamton University to provide for and promote equal opportunity employment, compensation, and other terms and conditions of employment without discrimination on the basis of age, race, color, religion, disability, national origin, gender identity or expression, sexual orientation, veteran or military service member status, marital status, domestic violence victim status, genetic predisposition or carrier status, or arrest and/or criminal conviction record unless based upon a bona fide occupational qualification or other exception.